 An extra day off normally improves our work-life balance – or in other words it allows us to spend more time on leisure (potentially also reducing work-related stress).
 For some people the cost of leisure is very high.
 Particularly, this cost is high for sole parents who have scarcity of time and support to spend on their children compared to the couples.
 Sole parents are also more disadvantaged compared to singles, by having extra responsibilities on their dependents.

 What about the transportation burden?
 For some people, commuting is a big challenge, especially for those who live far away from the workplace.
-An extra day off would cut the transportation costs and would allow to alternate commuting time with additional leisure time.
+An extra day off would cut the transportation costs and would allow to alternate commuting time with additional leisure time, and they can handle payment to employees and more using a paystub software online.
 Daily long hours on transportation are an external cost placed on the employment process which has a dead-weight loss, which can be reduced by needing to travel less often.

 We probably all agree that having an extra day off would improve our work-life balance regardless of our family composition or the length of commuting.